IGGoncalves/PhysiCOOL/README.md

 ## Examples

 - **ODE toy model:**
-Guides you through a simple example of logistic growth to showcase how the multilevel sweep works.
+Guides you through a simple example of logistic growth to showcase how the multilevel sweep works. (test it on Binder!)

 - **Single-cell motility:**
 Studies the effect of the migration bias and migration speed in the presence of a chemotactic gradient.